Clara Barton Parkway: Route description

-Commercial vehicles, including trucks, are prohibited from Clara Barton Parkway without a permit from the National Park Service, which maintains the highway.
+Commercial vehicles, including trucks, are prohibited from the Clara Barton Parkway without a permit from the National Park Service, which maintains the highway.
 Speed limits on the parkway are 30 mph from the western terminus to the Carderock interchange, 50 mph from the Carderock interchange to the Glen Echo interchange, and 35 mph from the Glen Echo interchange to the Chain Bridge.
-Clara Barton Parkway operates as a one-way road between the Glen Echo interchange and its eastern terminus at the Chain Bridge Monday to Friday.
+The Clara Barton Parkway operates as a one-way road between the Glen Echo interchange and its eastern terminus at the Chain Bridge Monday to Friday.
 Traffic flows eastbound only toward Washington from 6:15 a.m. to 10 a.m. and westbound only toward Glen Echo from 2:45 p.m. to 7:15 p.m.
-Clara Barton Parkway is a part of the National Highway System as a principal arterial for its entire length.
+The Clara Barton Parkway is a part of the National Highway System as a principal arterial for its entire length.

 History

 Congress approved the construction of parkways on both sides of the Potomac River from Great Falls to Fort Washington and Mount Vernon in Maryland and Virginia, respectively, in 1930.
 Construction on what was originally named the George Washington Memorial Parkway on the Maryland side of the Potomac River was underway by 1961.
 The parkway was completed from its western end at MacArthur Boulevard to the interchange with Cabin John Parkway, which was not yet completed, in 1964.
 In 1965, the parkway opened from Cabin John east to the Glen Echo interchange.
 The Glen Echo interchange design was originally intended to be temporary, pending the construction of a signalized interchange just to the east, including an onramp overpass for west-bound traffic from McArthur Blvd.
 The concrete overpass bridge was completed but due to local objections, the new interchange was never completed.
 Extensions of the George Washington Memorial Parkway were proposed in both directions.
 From the west end, the parkway was to extend to the Chesapeake and Ohio Canal National Historical Park site at Great Falls.
 Going east, the parkway would continue to Georgetown, where it would tie into the western end of the Whitehurst Freeway at its junction with the Francis Scott Key Bridge.
 The unused bridge at the Glen Echo interchange was constructed and preliminary infrastructure work was done east of the interchange in anticipation of constructing a second carriageway east toward Georgetown.
 The plans to extend the parkway to Great Falls and Georgetown were abandoned by 1969.
-The parkway was completed in its present form from the Glen Echo interchange to the Chain Bridge in 1973.
+The parkway was completed in its present form from the Glen Echo interchange to the Chain Bridge in 1970.
 Maryland's version of the George Washington Memorial Parkway was renamed for Clara Barton in 1989.